Al-Kahf Castle

-Al-Kahf Castle or Castle of the Cave (قلعة الكهف) is a medieval Nizari Isma'ili castle located around 30 km southeast of Margat, in the al-Ansariyah mountains in northwest Syria.
+Al-Kahf Castle or the Castle of the Cave (قلعة الكهف) is a medieval Nizari Isma'ili castle located around 30 km southeast of Margat, in the al-Ansariyah mountains in northwest Syria.

 History

 The castle was built around 1120 by Saif al-Mulk ibn Amrun, and was sold to the Isma'ilis 1138 by his son Musa.
 It served as the base of the Chief Da'i of Syria Abu Muhammad.
-Rashid ad-Din Sinan, the leader of the Isma'ili sect in Syria, used this castle initially as his base and hermitage.
+Rashid ad-Din Sinan, the Arab leader of the Isma'ili sect in Syria, used this castle initially as his base and hermitage.
 Sinan eventually died and was buried there in 1193.
 In 1197 the Regent of Jerusalem, Henry II, Count of Champagne, visited the castle to secure an alliance with Sinan's successor.
 The castle was the last Isma'ili stronghold in Syria to surrender to the Mamluks.
 Sultan Baibars finally captured it in 1273, and it remained in use until Ottoman times, when it served at times as a prison for important personages.
 The castle was finally destroyed in 1816 by Mustafa Agha Barbar, the Ottoman governor of Tripoli.